 Your HRMS requirements guide and features list

-HRMS is broad church.
+HRMS is a broad church.

 Under that simple four-letter acronym lie all kinds of HR technology systems, from the basic and solid to the absurdly complicated.
 When you’re trying to work out exactly what HRMS features your organization needs, the possibilities can seem endless.